 Making sure you’re sleeping on a mattress that feels comfortable to you is your main goal when buying a new mattress.
 Comfort can equal relaxation and a relaxed body will more easily fall asleep and stay asleep.
 While your mattress is a large component to your sleep strategy, here are some other suggestions for combination sleepers to help you sleep fully and without pain.

-A flatter pillow or no pillow at all should help.
+- A flatter pillow or no pillow at all should help.
 A pillow under your abdomen will also lift your hips enough to keep your body more in line with the rest of the spine.
-You can place your forehead on a flat pillow so you can still breathe.
+You can place your forehead on a flat pillow to make it easier to breathe.

 As a reminder, here are our top picks for the best mattresses for combination sleepers:

 So, we go back to the beginning: Look for mattresses that are sturdy in the support layer and use different materials to accomplish different tasks.
-If the mattress comes in different firmness levels, all the better for the fickle beast known as the combination sleeper.
+If the mattress comes in different firmness levels, all the better.

 We hope we’ve helped connect you with the best mattress to match your sleeping position needs.
 However, if you’re still on the search for the mattress of your dreams, check out a few of our other resources that can help you along your mattress buying journey:

 - Mattress Buying Guide: Learn what to look for when shopping

 - Best Mattress Roundup: We’ve reviewed over 150 mattresses.
 See the best of the best in this guide.